Hotel Booking Tips for Long-Term Travel

 6. Flexibility with Dates Pays Off

-For those planning extended trips, a bit of flexibility with your dates can really open up savings.
+For those planning long trips, a little flexibility with dates can open up big savings.

 Here's how to do it: